How To: Soil Best Management Practices,

 - Compost and Topsoil Calculator for the King County standard

-- page 112, Post Construction Soil Quality and Depth
+- Client guide to Post Construction Soil Management (PDF) and

 - Green Stormwater Infrastructure resources for designers, builders, and homeowners